campusjam/campusjam.github.io/index.md

 The goal of Milestone 3 is to implement collections and add even more functionality to all of the pages.
 Attempts have been made to implement collections in M2 but have not be completed.
 Therefore, main focus of M3 will be collections.
 We will also be gathering UH community members to test and give feedback on the app.

-Milestone 3 was implemented as [Campusjam GitHub Milestone M3](https://github.com/campusjam/campusjam/milestone/3):
+Milestone 3 was implemented as [Campus Jam GitHub Milestone M3](https://github.com/campusjam/campusjam/milestone/3):

 ![](images/m3project.PNG)

-Milestone 3 consisted of eight issues, and progress was managed via the [Campusjam GitHub Project M3](https://github.com/campusjam/campusjam/projects/3):
+Milestone 3 consisted of eight issues, and progress was managed via the [Campus Jam GitHub Project M3](https://github.com/campusjam/campusjam/projects/3):

 ![](images/m3issues.PNG)